Language selection

 Development

-Fiji has also been a beneficiary of the following projects in the Pacific islands region:
+Fiji has been a beneficiary of the following projects in the Pacific Islands region:

-The Kiwa Initiative (2020 to 2026) is a $79 million multi-donor Pan-Pacific regional initiative funded by Canada, France, the European Union, Australia and New Zealand.
-Since March 2020, Canada has contributed a total of $16 million to the Kiwa initiative through a Contribution Arrangement with l’Agence Française de Développement (AFD).
-The Kiwa initiative strengthens capacities of local and national authorities and civil society organizations to design and implement small to large-scale biodiversity conservation and climate change adaptation projects at local, national and regional levels through granting/funding facilities.
+The Kiwa Initiative is a $115 million multi-donor pan-Pacific regional initiative funded by Australia, Canada, the European Union, France and New Zealand.
+Since March 2020, Canada has been contributing a total of $16 million to the Kiwa Initiative to strengthen capacities of local and national authorities and civil society organizations to design and implement nature-based solutions for biodiversity conservation and climate change adaptation at local, national and regional levels through granting facilities.

 Partnerships and organizations